 Does this mean schools have to provide HB 300 training?
 If so, who to?

-Most schools collect, use, or save individually identifiable health information relating to students and are subject to HB 300.
+Most schools collect, use, or save individually identifiable health information relating to students; and while records covered by FERPA are exempt form HB300, all other treatment records are not.
 Typically, an organization covered by HB 300 would only provide training to employees with access to Protected Health Information.
-However, it may be advisable to train all employees on the privacy clauses of HB 300 to mitigate the risk of unauthorized verbal disclosures.
+However, it may be advisable to train all school employees on the privacy clauses of HB 300 to mitigate the risk of unauthorized verbal disclosures.

 Where is it stated Covered Entities have to review user access to ePHI annually?

 This clause appears in Article VI of the Texas Health Services Authority´s Model Security Policies – which although issued as guidance, rather than as part of the Medical Records Privacy Act, are the policies a breach investigator would expect to find in place to secure ePHI.
 Generally, the policies align with best practices for HIPAA compliance, but there are a few differences.